 Step 1: Students with a complaint relating to a particular class or instructor should discuss it first with that instructor.
-If the complaint is not resolved satisfactorily, the student should present his/her complaint as outlined in Step 2.
+If the complaint is not resolved satisfactorily within three (3) business days following the documented meeting with the instructor, the student should present his/her complaint as outlined in Step 2.

 Step 2: A student may present his/her grievance to the program director (or campus director as applicable).
 All grievances will be submitted in writing.
-If a satisfactory solution is not achieved, with another three (3) business days from the receipt of the campus director's decision, the student may proceed with Step 3.
+If a satisfactory solution is not achieved, within another three (3) business days from the receipt of the campus director's decision, the student may proceed with Step 3.

 Step 3: A student may then present the grievance to the Texas County Technical College president.

 All grievances will be submitted in writing.
-If a satisfactory solution is not achieved, within another three (3) business days from the receipt of the president's decision, the student may proceed with Step 4.
+If a satisfactory solution is not achieved, within another three (3) business days from the receipt of the president's decision, the student may proceed with

+Step 4.

 Step 4: A student may then present the grievance to the Board of Directors.
-The student has three (3) business days to present the grievance in writing to the Board of Directors after Texas County Technical College's president has made a decision.
+The student has three

+(3) business days to present the grievance in writing to the Board of Directors after Texas County

+Technical College's president has made a decision.
 The decision of the Board of Directors is final.